 J.A.
-Jance is the author of Sins of the Fathers, the latest in her J.P.
-Beaumont series.
-Her many other books include The A List and Field of Bones.
+Jance is the author of the new novel Missing and Endangered, the latest in her Joanna Brady suspense series.
+Jance also writes the J.P.
+Beaumont series and the Ali Reynolds series.
 She lives in Seattle.

 Q: What are you working on now?

 A: The next Ali Reynolds book, Unfinished Business, is in final editing and due out in June.
 I’m working on the next Beaumont—Nothing to Lose.

 A: People who enjoy my books might enjoy following my blog.
 It posts every Friday on my website at www.jajance.com/blog.

 It’s a window on my life—like reading my autobiography in weekly installments.
 It’s generally about something that has occurred in my life in the course of that particular week.
 Since writing is my life, blogs are often about...well...writing.

 --Interview with Deborah Kalb.
 Here's a previous Q&A with J.A.
 Jance.